Shirikara/Proteomics-QC-Tracker/README.md

 The Proteomics QC Tracker evaluates key metrics, including:
 - **Resolution**:  Confirms high-resolution identification by monitoring the number of proteins identified in HeLa protein digestion of 0.2ng and 5ng.
 - **Mass Accuracy**: Confirms and precise quantification by showing MS1 and MS2 median mass accuracy.
 By integrating QC monitoring into your workflow, you can trust your data and maximize your mass spectrometer's performance.

+## **How to run the tool?**
+1. Make sure you have Python installed (version 3.7 or later is recommended).
+If needed, install it here: [Download Python Official Website](https://www.python.org/downloads/)
+2. Download the script file called Proteomics_QC_Tracker.py from this repository
+3. Download all "stats.tsv" files into the same folder as the script file (if you have your own "stats.tsv" files, add them into the same folder).
+4. If you added your files, add the QC date into the file name in the format DATE/MONTH/YEAR (e.g., 3-February 2025 would be: 03022025).
+5. Access the file folder by typing this in the terminal cd path/to/project/folder
+6. Create and activate a virtual environment (recommended):

+For Windows:
+bash
+Copy
+Edit
+python -m venv env
+env\Scripts\activate
+For macOS/Linux:
+bash
+Copy
+Edit
+python3 -m venv env
+source env/bin/activate
+Install the required dependencies using the requirements.txt file:

+bash
+Copy
+Edit
+pip install -r requirements.txt
+Verify that all dependencies are installed successfully by running:

+bash
+Copy
+Edit
+pip list
+---
 🎓 This project was written as part of the [Python course](https://github.com/szabgab/wis-python-course-2024-11).